- 1 Article Summary: Moving to Dubai from UK

 Strong professional network in the UAE for seamless service delivery.

-Frequently Asked Questions (FAQ): Moving to Dubai from UK
+FAQs: Moving to Dubai from UK

 If you are a UK national planning a move to Dubai, you likely have questions about visas, safety, taxes and day-to-day life.
 Below, we have answered some of the most common queries UK expats ask when preparing for their relocation to the UAE.